BryceErin/ULHAdominica/README.md

 Here is a description of the files available:
 - ULHAcode.R: R code to run the two parts of the hurdle model (Bernoulli for landslide susceptibility and Gaussian for landslide log-size).
-- ULHAlandslides.csv: the original data that is utilised.
+- ULHAlandslides.csv: data (responses and covariates) to fit the models.
 Additional data for analysis is created in ULHAcode.R.
 - ULHAcoords.csv: locations (in degrees) of the SU centroids.